 Leadership styles can be defined as a person’s governing, directing, and motivating followers.
-Over the last 50 or so years, researchers have proposed several different leadership styles.
-Such styles are often seen by leaders in business, politics, technology, and other major fields.
+Researchers have proposed several different leadership styles over the last 50 or so years.
+Leaders often see such styles in business, politics, technology, and other major fields.

-Psychologists have found that leadership styles can have an important impact on how well groups function.
+Psychologists have found that leadership styles can have a meaningful impact on how well groups function.
 Leaders also help determine how successful the group is at achieving its goals and how motivated and committed followers are to the group and its goals.

 Let’s take a closer look at some of the major leadership styles identified by different researchers.